Krishnalilahane/Exploring-Hacker-News-Posts/README.md

 - **Type:** Type of post (e.g., comment, story).
 - **Other Metadata:** Includes fields like parent, descendants, ranking, deleted status, and timestamp.

+## Dataset Download:
+You can download the dataset from Kaggle - [Hacker News Posts](https://www.kaggle.com/datasets/hacker-news/hacker-news-posts).

 ## Installation

 To set up the project locally, follow these steps: